RichBurman/Project_2_Football_Quiz/README.md

 - Possible Future Features to Implement

     - New question to appear after the previous question has been answered.
-This would allow the next button to be removed and allows for easier navigation of the website for the User
+This would allow the next button to be removed and allows for easier navigation of the website for the user
     - Once the user has selected an answer, the correct answer to show green, even if the user has selected the wrong answer.
 This would inform the User of the correct answer.
     - Improved styling of the website.
 The website has basic styling and could be improved with images and further css styling to enhance the overall look of the website.
     - A high score page.
 This would take the user name (which was inputted before starting the Quiz) and place their score out of 10 on a leader board.
     - Additional Question pool.
-A pool of questions, where the website could randonly select questions to use in the quiz, so each time the user starts the quiz, they will face a different order of questions.
+A pool of questions, where the site could randomly select questions to use in the quiz, so each time the user starts the quiz, they will face a different order of questions.
 This would allow the user to come back to the quiz and face different questions each time for a new challenge.
-    - Disabling the answer buttons after an answer has been selected.
-This would prevent the user from selecting multiple answers on a question.
-    - Restart/Play Again button.
-This would be a button or option to appear at the end of the quiz to allow the User to return the start of the quiz questions again and have another attempt of completing the quiz.

 ## Testing